stackbit-projects/successful-daffodil-f6b2f/src/pages/blog/index.md

 ---
 title: Blog
-subtitle: This is an optional subtitle for the blog page
+subtitle: Keep up with the latest updates
 image: images/5.jpg
 has_more_link: true
 more_link_text: Read more